Mallaig Marina – Lighting a Cliff Face

 The project proved to be challenging; firstly, the harsh extremities of the marine environment and climate called for a very robust fixture.
 Additionally, the natural rock face varied in heights from 5-8m in places, and so we could only position luminaires at varying distances of between 0.5m and 2m away from the rock face.
 We also needed to consider the numerous LED streetlights illuminating the road.

 How to light up a cliff face

 The brief was to illuminate the rock face and the trees/shrubbery along and above the entire 80m stretch.
 After a detailed site survey and inspection had been undertaken, several options were proposed and tested.
 Consistency was key and careful planning meant taking into account positioning, angling, output and functionality of the luminaries.

-Eventually, following site tests, the client chose 15 of our Luxeos 9 RGBW fixtures.
-(Click here to find out more) These fixtures are fully RDM/DMX compatible, and have anti-corrosion treatment offered as standard.
+Eventually, following site tests, the client chose 15 of our Luxeos 9 RGBW LED flood lights.
+These fixtures are fully RDM/DMX compatible, and have anti-corrosion treatment offered as standard.
 With a carefully selected beam angle, we were able to cut the total number of units used initially in half, while still providing an excellent coverage across the rock face.

 For anybody heading towards Loch Lomond or any Harry Potter fans, the train journey from Glasgow to Fort William is a must.
 With a beautiful spectacle to see at the end of it, why not visit?

 For more information on any of our products or to learn more about other projects we have completed, please contact the Pulsar Sales Team at email@example.com

 To learn more about Pulsar Luxeos 9 RGBW fixtures, click here